Contrasting General Moly (GMO) & Its Peers

 |General Moly Competitors

-General Moly’s peers have higher revenue and earnings than General Moly.
-General Moly is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+General Moly’s rivals have higher revenue and earnings than General Moly.
+General Moly is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-This table compares General Moly and its peers’ net margins, return on equity and return on assets.

 General Moly Company Profile